By Tim Lambert

 Ruth Elder almost became the first woman to fly across the Atlantic in 1927, but the plane ditched in the sea near the Azores.

 Beryl Markham was born in 1902.
 In 1936, she became the first woman to fly across the Atlantic from east to west.
 Amelia Earhart had already flown west to east, but Beryl’s flight was more difficult because she was flying against prevailing winds.
 Her plane crashed in Nova Scotia, but she became a heroine.
-Later, she met the mayor of New York.
+Also in 1902, Phoebe Omlie was born.
+She was the first female airplane mechanic as well as a famous pilot.

 Jacqueline Cochran was born in 1906.
 In 1953, she became the first woman to fly faster than the speed of sound.

-Louise Arner Boyd was the first woman to fly over the North Pole in 1955.
+Louise Arner Boyd was born in 1888.
+She was the first woman to fly over the North Pole in 1955.

-Anne Burns was the first woman to fly a glider across the English Channel in 1957.
+Anne Burns was born in 1915.
+She was the first woman to fly a glider across the English Channel in 1957.

-In 1964, Geraldine Mock became the first woman to fly around the world solo.
+Geraldine Mock was born in 1925.
+In 1964, she became the first woman to fly around the world solo.